HandBrake/HandBrake-docs/source/docs/en/1.0.0/get-handbrake/download-and-install.markdown

 <!-- /.continue -->

 [^nightly-builds]: Nightly builds are based on HandBrake's latest development code, including new and experimental features that may be unstable or significantly different than the latest release version.
 Although everyone is welcome to try them, nightly builds are best suited for experienced users and developers.

+[^third-party-utilities-1]: HandBrake is not associated with any third-party checksum utilities.
+Only use software from vendors you trust.

+[^third-party-utilities-2]: HandBrake is not associated with any third-party checksum utilities.
+Only use software from vendors you trust.

 [^gatekeeper-disabled]: If Gatekeeper is disabled on your Mac, you may not see this message.